contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 6. Closes in the name of Jesus Christ.
 ### 18.6.3 Child Record Form and Blessing Certificate

-Before a child is blessed, a clerk uses the Leader and Clerk Resources system to prepare a [Child Record Form](https://lcr.churchofjesuschrist.org/records/create-start).
+Before a child is blessed, a clerk uses Leader and Clerk Resources (LCR) to prepare a [Child Record Form](https://lcr.churchofjesuschrist.org/records/create-start).
 After the blessing, he creates the membership record in that system and prepares a [Blessing Certificate](https://lcr.churchofjesuschrist.org/records/certificates/child-blessing).
 This certificate is signed by the bishop and given to the child’s parents or guardians.

 The name on the membership record and certificate should match the birth certificate, civil birth registry, or current legal name.